vanpadd/todos-api-test/README.md

 * Follow the BDD approach by creating user stories to showcase the scenarios, then incorporating a set of acceptance criteria’s.
 * Based on the above generate a set of high level test scripts in Gherkin that is understandable for everyone.
 * Run the tests such that it fails initially, commit, then refactor the test scripts until it passes.
-* Apply any necessary code/feature abstractions to remove repeatability and ensure the tests are agnostic such that no hardcoded test data is present in feature file to allow for scalability.
+* Apply any necessary code/feature abstractions to remove repeatability/duplication.
+* Ensure the scenarios are agnostic and data driven to allow for scalability.

 ### Lessons and challenges